MarufZak/study-logs/grokking-web-application-security/README.md

 Before executing javascript, browser asks 3 questions: What javascript am i allowed to execute?
 What tasks should javascript be allowed to perform?
 How can i be sure that i am executing correct javascript code?

 - What javascript am i allowed to execute?
-  We can answer this question with Content Security Policies (CSP).
+  We can answer this question with _Content Security Policies (CSP)_.
 These are directives that restrict browser to execute javascript loaded from URLs not specified.
 It can be set in HTTP response of the HTML document, or hardcoded in meta tag of HTML document.
   ![Browser csp](./assets/browser-csp.png)

 - What tasks should javascript be allowed to perform?
   CSPs enables locking down resources by domain.
 Browser also uses domain for other security protections.
-This is about same-origin policy.
-Origin is a combination of protocol, domain, and port.
+This is about _same-origin policy_. _Origin_ is a combination of protocol, domain, and port.
 If origin is the same across windows, browsers let them communicate via JavaScript.
   ![Browser window channel](./assets/browser-window-channel.png)
   Origin also dictates how communication with the server is done.
 Web page communicates with the origin server where it came from to load images, or scripts.
   In browser, cross-origin writes (clicking to a link that leads to another website) is allowed, cross-origin embeds (for example loading images from external origins, as long as CSP allows) is allowed, but cross-origin reads is not allowed.